n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.httprequest/common-issues.md

 This may be due to a typo in the URL or a deprecated API.
 Refer to your service's API documentation to verify you have a valid endpoint.

+## JSON parameter need to be an valid JSON

+This error displays when you've passed a parameter as JSON and it's not formatted as valid JSON.

+To resolve, review the JSON you've entered for these issues:

+* Test your JSON in a JSON checker or syntax parser to find errors like missing quotation marks, extra or missing commas, incorrectly formatted arrays, extra or missing square brackets or curly brackets, and so on.
+* If you've used an **Expression** in the node, ensure the entire JSON is wrapped in double curly brackets, for example:
+    ```
+    {{
+        {
+        "myjson":
+        {
+            "name1": "value1",
+            "name2": "value2",
+            "array1":
+            ["value1","value2"]
+        }
+        }
+    }}
+    ```

 ## Forbidden - perhaps check your credentials

 This error displays when the node receives a 403 error indicating authentication failed.

 To resolve, review the selected credentials and make sure you can authenticate with them.
 You may need to:

-* Update permissions or scopes so that your API key or account is allowed to perform the operation you've selected.
+* Update permissions or scopes so that your API key or account can perform the operation you've selected.
 * Format your generic credential in a different way.
 * Generate a new API key or token with the appropriate permissions or scopes.